natty6418/natty6418/README.md

 # Hi there 👋, I'm Natty

 🎓 Computer Engineering graduate from NYU Abu Dhabi
-💻 Passionate about AI, Reinforcement Learning, and Full-Stack Development
+💻 Passionate about AI, Machine Learning, and Full-Stack Development
 🚀 Currently building: Random projects to gain new skills

 ## 🛠️ Tech Stack